The Resident Community at Nano Nagle Place

 Sr. Sheila Reen arrived in Nano Nagle Place on November 16, 2020.
 She had entered the novitiate in Tralee, Co.
 Kerry and had spent her entire Religious Life serving the people of Southern California.
 She worked as a classroom teacher, school administrator and in more recent years, as a pastoral minister to the sick and homebound.
 She loved her work but her Congregation saw a need for another Sister at Nano Nagle Place and invited her to return to Ireland.
 In November, she left the place that was home to her for over fifty years, and she is now part of the resident community.

 The Sisters have spent the last few months adjusting to life in Ireland and familiarizing themselves with their new home and community.
-They had plans to organize Prayer Rituals and Spiritual Gatherings but Covid 19 necessitated a change from having groups gather physically to virtual gatherings.
-However, it is their hope, as soon as health guidelines allow it, to offer times of prayer and reflection for those who seek spiritual nourishment.
+During Covid-19 the Sisters connected with international communities online through rituals and virtual gatherings.
 They also look forward to welcoming visitors to Nano Nagle Place as they walk in the footsteps and pray at the tomb of the woman who made a positive different in the lives of so many people.